-From fresh, certified organic produce in its CSA shares to antibiotic-free, pasture raised beef, local eggs, and pasture-raised pork, The farm is led to serve high quality, wholesome food to its Kentucky neighbors and esteemed visitors.
+From fresh, certified organic produce to antibiotic-free, pasture raised beef, local eggs, and pasture-raised pork, The farm is led to serve high quality, wholesome food to its Kentucky neighbors and esteemed visitors.
 To eat well is to live well.

 Ashbourne Farms is the only full-service facility that offers true farm-to-table options.
 Located just outside of Louisville, the food program rests on the values perpetuated by its farmers.
 Their seasonal harvest directly informs the menu, where our Executive Chef explores terroir with the season’s freshest ingredients from the garden.
 From casual barbecue affairs to elegant, plated dinners, the goal is to share the rich bounty of land through custom menus derived from an intimate collaboration with the chef and farmers.
 Inside the greenhouses and hoop houses that dot the property are menu possibilities brought to life by a world-class culinary team.
 Guests will find house-made charcuterie (thanks to Ashbourne’s pasture-raised hogs), eggs from happy chickens, and pickles paired with wild ingredients foraged straight from the property.
 Inspiration abounds where nature and agriculture meet the skilled hands of a dedicated and thoughtful culinary team.Corporate Events